GeorgeWL/blackout-poetry/README.md

 ## Goals

 - [ ] Create a simple version
-  - User can input text
+  - [ ] User can input text
-  - User can select words to be erased - buttons
+  - [ ] User can select words to be erased - buttons
-  - Shows in UI the output
+  - [ ] Shows in UI the output
 - [ ] Select through highlight
-  - Figure out a UI for this
+  - [ ] Figure out a UI for this
-  - Should be able to highlight to blackout the text
+  - [ ] Should be able to highlight to blackout the text
-  - should now allow partial selections, rather than only full words
+  - [ ] Should now allow partial selections, rather than only full words
 - [ ] Add fetch for "Random Text"
-  - User can now choose between "Random Text" and "Input my own"
+  - [ ] User can now choose between "Random Text" and "Input my own"

 ## Possible Future Development

 - [ ] Improve UI
 - [ ] Print button
 - [ ] Option to edit?
 Feels out of the spirit of it
+- [ ] Option to filter "Random Text" by category/theme

 # Development